MichaelSchneeberger/rxbp/docs/20191002_multicasting.md

 the function `func`, the *multi-cast Flowable* can used multiple times as it the case for the *shared Observable* in *RxPY*.
-The following example zips the elements from the same source but skips every second element on the second connect_flowable input.
+The following example zips the elements from the same source but skips every second element on the second collect_flowables input.

 ``` python
 import rxbp.depricated